 Another sculptor who worked with Gaudí was Josep Llimona i Bruguera, who was also trained in the workshop of the Vallmitjana brothers.
 He and his brother, painter Joan, founded the Cercle Artístic de Sant Lluc, an organisation with conservative religious beliefs that Antoni Gaudí was also a member of.
 In the painting by Joan Llimona that still hangs in the church of Sant Felip Neri, where Gaudí went every evening, you can see how he used Gaudí as the model when painting the saint.

 Josep Llimona, renowned among sculptors of the time, worked on Gaudí’s project on Montserrat with the Holy Christ resurrected, looking as if he were flying above the cave in the rock that is the tomb.
-He also sculpted an altarpiece featuring the Holy Family for Casa Batlló, which we can see in our crypt today over the main altar, and a copy in the Temple museum.
+He also sculpted an altarpiece featuring the Holy Family for Casa Batlló, which we can see in our crypt today over the main altar, and in the Chapel of the Sacrament in the Basilica.
 He also sculpted the Christ in the crypt chapel where Josep Maria Bocabella is interred.

 WOOD: THE ORIGIN OF EVERYTHING